-“The world doesn’t have to end” – says Wojtek Stanowski, CEO of debesto.com.
-Find out the opportunities for construction companies that are in crisis, not just because of the coronavirus and the COVID-19 epidemic.
+“The world does not have to end” – says Voytech Stanowski, CEO of debesto.com.
+Learn about the opportunities for construction companies suffering from the crisis, not only due to the coronavirus and the COVID-19 epidemic.
 Check out ideas for actively combating negative effects.

 This coronavirus is everywhere.
 You turn on the TV – virus, turn on the radio – virus, open the Internet – virus.
 It’s literally everywhere.
 Just a week ago, I was proud to be the main guest of the March issue of the top Polish magazine in the construction industry, and today we need to set ambitious plans with reality (which does not mean that our company intends to give them up).